openwdl/wdl/versions/development/SPEC.md

 CODE
 ```

-Each whitespace character is counted regardless of whether it is a space or tab, so care should be taken when mixing whitespace characters.
+Each whitespace character is counted once regardless of whether it is a space or tab, so care should be taken when mixing whitespace characters.
 For example, if a command block has two lines, and the first line begins with `<space><space><space><space>`, and the second line begins with `<tab>` then only one whitespace character is removed from each line.

 #### Expression Placeholders

-The body of the command section (i.e. the command "template") can be thought of as a single string expression, which (like all string expressions) may contain placeholders.
+The command template can be thought of as a single string expression, which (like all string expressions) may contain placeholders.

 There are two different syntaxes that can be used to define command expression placeholders, depending on which style of command section definition is used: